Maintaining Plasticity in Continual Learning via Regenerative Regularization: Appendix

-For all agents, we used an MLP on Permuted MNIST and Random Label MNIST and a CNN on Random Label CIFAR.
+\textbf{Neural network architectures.} For all agents, we used an MLP on Permuted MNIST and Random Label MNIST and a CNN on Random Label CIFAR, 5+1 CIFAR, and Continual ImageNet.
 We chose networks with small hidden layer width to study the setting in which plasticity loss is exacerbated due to capacity constraints.
 In particular, the neural network can achieve high average online task accuracy on a single task, or even a sequence of tasks, but when faced with a long sequence, plasticity loss occurs.
 The MLP and CNN architectures we use are as follows: \begin{itemize} \item MLP: We use two hidden layers of width $100$ and ReLU activations. \item CNN: We use two convolutional layers followed by two fully-connected layers.
 The first convolutional layer uses kernel size $5 \times 5$ with $16$ output channels.
 This layer is followed by a max pool.
 The second also uses kernel size $5 \times 5$ with $16$ output channels and is also followed by a max pool.
-The fully-connected layers have widths of $10$. \end{itemize}
+The fully-connected layers have widths $100$. \item All networks have a fully connected output layer at the end with $10$ outputs for Permuted MNIST, Random Label MNIST, and Random Label CIFAR, $100$ outputs for 5+1 CIFAR, and $2$ outputs for Continual ImageNet. \end{itemize}